-What sets this salad apart from the rest is its sun-dried tomato dressing — it's so good, I've even enjoyed it on fish.
-Made in a blender or food processor, the dressing is a mixture of tomatoes, capers, and garlic, thinned with olive oil and red wine vinegar.
+What sets this salad apart from the rest is its zesty sun-dried-tomato dressing; made in a blender or food processor, it's a mixture of tomatoes, capers, and garlic, thinned with olive oil and red wine vinegar.
 A generous handful of parmesan cheese and fresh basil finish off this satisfying salad that only tastes better the next day.
-Make this easy yet rewarding recipe now.

 12 sun-dried tomatoes in oil, drained and divided

 1 teaspoon capers, drained